codewars/docs/content/languages/c/authoring/memory-management-techniques.md

 ## Two-dimensional arrays

 Some kata require the user solution to return a two-dimensional array, for example a 2D matrix, or an array of C-strings.
-Such scenarios are a bit more complex, because not only the higher order array has to be properly managed, but all its individual entries as well.
-Exact approach selected for allocation of such structure depends on the scenario, because different techniques are suitable for square or rectangular arrays, jagged arrays, arrays of null-terminated strings, etc.
+Such scenarios are a bit more complex, because not only does the higher order array have to be properly managed, but all its individual entries as well.
+The exact approach selected for allocation of such structures depend on the scenario, because different techniques are suitable for square or rectangular arrays, jagged arrays, arrays of null-terminated strings, etc.

-Memory for 2D arrays can be managed both by test suite, or the user solution.
-As long as the size of the 2D array is known before calling a solution and does not change through the course of calculations, test suite can choose to perform all necessary allocations, and pass the memory to the solution function ready to use.
-This is a very good approach when working with chessboards, sudokus, matrices and mazes of predetermined sizes, etc. However, when it would be the case that the size of the answer cannot be easily determined beforehand, the technique with clean-up function provided by the user turns out to be helpful.
-User provided clean-up function is used in the examples below, but authors can choose to manage the memory in the test suite if it fits the task of their kata.
+Memory for 2D arrays can be managed by the test suite or the user solution.
+As long as the size of the 2D array is known before calling a solution and does not change through the course of calculations, the test suite can choose to perform all necessary allocations and pass the memory to the solution function ready to use.
+This is a very good approach when working with chessboards, sudokus, matrices and mazes of predetermined sizes, etc. However, in the case that the size of the answer cannot be easily determined beforehand, the technique with clean-up function provided by the user turns out to be helpful.
+A user provided clean-up function is used in the examples below, but authors can choose to manage the memory in the test suite if it fits the task of their kata.

 ### Naive approach: N+1 allocations

-This is the most common, and also the worst possible approach of using dynamically allocated memory.
-It tends to be slow, causes excessive memory fragmentation, and is usually inferior to available alternatives.
+This is the most common yet worst possible approach of using dynamically allocated memory.
+It tends to be slow, causes excessive memory fragmentation and is usually inferior to available alternatives.

 <details>